KnowageLabs/Knowage-Documentation/installation-guide/ka_inst_man_tomcat.rst

 Metadata database
 -------------------

 The metadata database must contains a schema which will collect all Knowage metadata.
 For configuring such a schema, the user must execute the creation scripts provided for the DBMS in use.
-The package which includes the DDL will contain the following scripts in :numref:`scriptsformetadat`:
+The package which includes the DDL will contain the following scripts:

-.. _scriptsformetadat:
 .. code-block:: bash
-        :linenos:
-        :caption: Scripts for metadata schema.

  XXX_create.sql
  XXX_create_quartz_schema.sql

 where XXX represents the DBMS type, for instance ORA stands for Oracle.
 Inside the packages there are the corresponding files for deleting tables.